jonlpersson/ed-latimore/site/_posts/2022-06-05-how-to-be-a-man-the-9-qualities-of-masculinity.md

 A woman, by virtue of existing, already has a biological use.
 She is here to carry life and nurse it for the short time after it arrives.
 A man can’t do that.

 This is not to say that it’s women’s only purpose.
 Only to show that women come with a built-in purpose that is vital to the continuation of life.
-And while yes, you need men *and*&nbsp;women, each woman can only carry one child at a time while a man can impregnate thousands at once.&nbsp;
+And while yes, you need men *and* women, each woman can only carry one child at a time while a man can impregnate thousands at once.

 Most men aren't even biologically necessary for life to continue.
 Men don't come with a purpose.
 We must make ourselves necessary.